 Found in soft drinks, gelatins, bubble gum frozen desserts, cereal, yogurt, tea, and even cough drops, among other things, artificial sweeteners have absolutely no nutritional value.

 Popular brands include Sunett, Sweet One, Equal, Nutrasweet, Truvia, Sweet’N Low, Agave nectar, and Splenda.

 Agave is sweeter than sugar but contains more fructose than table sugar.
 In other words, it’s more likely to reduce your metabolism and insulin sensitivity.

-When it comes to HFCS (high fructose corn syrup) some studies found that beverages sweetened with the food additive contributed to obesity.
+When it comes to HFCS (high fructose corn syrup), some studies found that beverages sweetened with food additives contributed to obesity.